SeleniumHQ/docker-selenium/README.md

 $ docker logs -f <container-id|container-name>
 ```

-You can turn on debugging by passing environment variable to the hub and the nodes containers:
+You can increase the log output by passing environment variable to the containers:
 ```
-GRID_DEBUG=true
+SE_OPTS="--log-level FINE"
 ```

 ### Headless